sunminghui81/sunminghui81.github.io/_posts/2020-10-05-python-logging.md

 1. [Logging Cookbook](https://docs.python.org/3/howto/logging-cookbook.html)
 1. [Logging in Python](https://realpython.com/python-logging/)
 1. [Python Logging: A Stroll Through the Source Code](https://realpython.com/python-logging-source-code/)

+### Python 第三方 Log 软件包

+1. [daiquiri](https://github.com/jd/daiquiri) provides an easy way to configure logging.
+It also provides some custom formatters and handlers.
+The author's blog [Easy Python logging with daiquiri](https://julien.danjou.info/python-logging-easy-with-daiquiri/) gives a great introduction.
+1. [eliot](https://github.com/itamarst/eliot) is the logging system that tells you *why* it happened.
+1. [loguru](https://github.com/Delgan/loguru) is a library which aims to bring enjoyable logging in Python.
 1. [structlog](https://github.com/hynek/structlog) makes logging in Python less painful and more powerful by adding structure to your log entries.
+1. [logbook](https://github.com/getlogbook/logbook) is a cool logging replacement for Python.